Alas, I think I just broke my irony meter once again; yes the shiny new industrial strength one.

 Freedom of religion protects everyone.
 The government, including public schools, cannot select one religious viewpoint to promote and praise and advance.
 The government cannot promote lack of religious belief any more than it it can promote religious belief.
 This is the foundation of our democracy.
 Groups like the FFRF work to preserve the liberty of all Americans.

-Alas, most believers will most probably read the more than slightly biased CP article, and not see the above comment at all, and so it truly deserves to be highlighted.
+Alas, most believers will most probably read the more than slightly biased CP article, and not see the above comment at all.
+It truly deserves to be highlighted.

-Now, let’s briefly take a look at a couple of the truly weird claims in the CP article …
+Let’s briefly take a look at a couple of the truly bizarre claims in the CP article …

 It just goes on and on in the same tone, and then they seriously wonder why some non-believers (who to be frank are being twats for doing so) get pissed and opt to offensively vent at them on FB.